 "I just thought it's him or me," she said.
 "The last one was to the head, and I think, ‘Oh, that's the zombie kill.'"

 In the TV series, Julia Garner takes on the role of Terra, with Jacquelyn now named Veronica and played by Juno Temple.
 Jean Smart of Fargo and Designing Women fame plays Arlane Hart, Debra's mother, and the cast also includes Kevin Zegers and Gilmore Girls' Keiko Agnea.

-See how it unfolds on the TV series streaming now on Netflix in Australia and New Zealand.
+See how it unfolds on the TV series when Dirty John premieres Sunday, Nov.
+25 at 10 p.m. on Bravo.
 Click play on the video up top to hear more from Debra and Terra.